Matteo-Sperti/IoTomatoes/IoTomatoes_Platform/README.md

 The IoTomaoes IoT platform is a set of microservices that allow the management of a Smart Farming infrastructure.
 It is based on the microservices design pattern.
 It is developed in Python and it exploits the CherryPy framework to provide REST Web Services and the paho-mqtt library to provide MQTT services.
 It also exploits the MongoDB database to store the data.

 The IoT platform provides both push notification to the users in the company that a dashboard to actively visualize the data.
-The company employees can interact and monitor the status of the coltures
+The company employees can interact and monitor the status of the coltures through a Telegram Bot.
+The platform also provides a fault detection system that allows to identify possible failures in the devices.

+In the following figure you can see the schema of the IoT platform.
+The IoT devices are represented by the green boxes.
+The blue boxes represent the microservices of the platform.
+The orange boxes rthe user interfaces of the platform while the yellow boxes represent the catalogs of the platform.
+Outside the platform there are the external devices (sensor, actuators, etc.) and the employees of a company.

 ![plot](../Doc/Schema_platform.png)